FACING FABRY TOGETHER

 Chromosomes are the packaged genetic information used to make proteins that allow your body to work.
 Humans have 46 chromosomes.
 Two of them, called sex chromosomes, or X and Y chromosomes, determine whether a person will be male or female.
 Females have two X chromosomes, and males have an X and a Y chromosome.
 Females inherit an X chromosome from both their mother and father.
 Males inherit their X chromosome from their mother and their Y chromosome from their father.

 The gene associated with Fabry disease is called GLA, and it is located on the X chromosome.
 The chance of inheriting the GLA alteration for Fabry disease depends on whether it came from the father or the mother.
-For each pregnancy, a woman with Fabry disease has a 50% chance (1 in 2) of passing on the GLA alteration to her son or daughter.
+For each pregnancy, a female with Fabry disease has a 50% chance (1 in 2) of passing on the GLA alteration to her son or daughter.

 However, a father with Fabry disease will always pass on the GLA alteration to his daughter.
 On the other hand, the father will never pass on the GLA alteration to any of his sons, since sons always get their X chromosome from their mother.